What to Do When the Electronic Health Record Goes Down?

 Electronic Health Records have enabled significant change to the healthcare system as patient data can be found in aggregated electronic form instead of among piles of paper.
 But what happens when such systems crash?
 Will the whole foundation of patient safety crash?

 Any disruptions in EHRs hinder patient care considerably since the patient data is not available unequivocally.
 In such situations, patient safety is inevitably endangered.
-Real-time data is vital to patient safety.
+Up-to-date data is vital to patient safety.
 This also leads to physicians and care staff having to search for data, which means time is taken directly away from patient care.

 Introducing Plan B